 The ratio of girls to boys at Maria's school is 2:3, which could either be a good or a bad thing for Maria, depending on who you ask.
 If there are 22 girls at Maria's school, how many boys are there?

 The ratio of girls to boys is .
-It is also , where x is the number of boys, so .
+It's also , where x is the number of boys, so .

 That example was also an instance of a proportion, which is an equation that says two ratios are equal.
-It is "pro-equal portions," if you want to think of it that way.
+It's "pro-equal portions," if you want to think of it that way.
 If you don't, that's cool, too.
-The statement
+The equation is a proportion.

 We can set this up as a proportion: